 LP pressed on virgin vinyl, packaged in jacket with flooded black pocket, and free download coupon.
 Limited amount presed on white color vinyl.
 Watch the unboxing here!

-Limited edition t-shirt only available from Thrill Jockey.
-Watch a timelapse of the design here!
+Limited edition t-shirt SOLD OUT Watch a timelapse of the design here!

 CD packaged in mini-LP style gatefold jacket.

 Aseethe’s Throes is a work of corrosive beauty and colossal weight.
 The trio of guitarist/vocalist Brian Barr, drummer Eric Diercks, and bassist/vocalist Noah Koester craft tectonic slabs of doom through minimalist approaches to composition.
 Minutely selected textures built on simplistic, repetitive motifs become mountainous.
 With each cycle of repetition, their towering riffs, bludgeoning drums, and inhuman howls become increasingly hypnotic and reveal subtle intricacies.
 The recursive nature of their songs coupled with their glacial pacing make masterful use of restraint to create moments of genuine surprise.
 On Throes, these elements coalesce into songs as detailed as they are visceral and scathing.